badkeys/examplekeys/README.md

   SSH implementation.
 The `puttygen` command line tool can create and convert such keys and supports "traditional" keys as an input format.

+* `openssh-pem-private`: Newer versions of OpenSSH use a custom private key format with the header `-----BEGIN OPENSSH PRIVATE KEY-----`.

 # copyright

 This README file and other documentation in this repository is licensed as CC0.